Bug report #20077

 (Note: This bug report results from bug report #20068.
 Further information can be found there.)

-#2 Updated by Even Rouault over 1 year ago
+#2 Updated by Even Rouault almost 2 years ago

 Can you retry your tests by defining the following environment variables (may require restarting QGIS each time you change) ?